-Estate planning is all about planning for the people and things you care about.
-It is about maintaining your personal autonomy and protecting what’s important to you.
+Estate planning is about planning and protecting the people and things that matter to you most.
 Drafting estate planning documents, such as wills or trusts, allows you to exercise your right to:

 - appoint someone you trust to make medical decisions for you if you’re alive but can’t make decisions yourself;